phetsims/equality-explorer/doc/lock-scenarios.md

 4. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the plate.
 5. Release the dragged term above the plate.
 6. Verify that the dragged term and equivalent term return to their respective plates, and that the equivalent term is added to the inverse term on the right plate.
+The result is 1 on the left plate, 0 on the right plate.

 ### Scenario 23